dpizetta/wavy/README.md

 Wavy automatically suggests the name for your data when is saved as the new_wavy_data_yymmddHHMMSS.ext.

+# Download binaries

+To be practical, now we can provide binaries for Windows and Linux.
+The binaries are not small (200MB) but have everything you need.
+You don't need to install, just download and click to execute.

+Please, see Releases page: https://github.com/dpizetta/wavy/releases

+# First steps with Wavy

+After download Wavy you can extract the executable.
+We sugest you create a folder Wavy to put the executable and the configuration file that will be created, creating a link (icon) to access it from Desktop area.
+To run it, just double click.

+When you run it the first time, it will let you to choose the default folder to place future data files.
+We sugest that you create a new folder "Wavy Data" in Documents or Desktop area for easy access.
+This procedure will create a file that stays with the executable called "wavy.config", to keep that information and future configurations.

+The control of the program is very easy.
+The top plot show the real time data from input device.
+Then we can start recording by clicking the Record button.

+Also, if you need, you can pause using the Pause button and start recording again by clicking on Pause once more.

+And finally, you can stop recording by clicking on Stop button.
+Now, the buttons to save and export will be enabled.

+By clicking on save button you can save data from recording area to CSV file.
+Also, you can export an image file using the exporter.

+## Note about saving recorded data
+If you zoom in the recording plot, the data saved will represent just the data visible in the window.
+So make sure you not lost data.

+## Some other features on plots
+The plots are provided by PyQtGraph, and if you right click on the plot you will see some nice features including other options to export data.
+Also you can zoom in and out using the mouse and move it.

+## Input device not found
+If the is no input device plugged in (or internal microfone) the program will show a message and exit at this moment, we need future improvement in this way.

 ## Problems and improvements

 If you find any problems in this program, please let us know using the [Issues System] (https://github.com/dpizetta/wavy/issues) provided by GitHub.
 This is the correct way to keep us alert and how provide information about the development for you.
 Thanks in advance.

 ## About

-Wavy was developed to be a simple software to acquire data from microphone channel, plot and save them.
+Wavy was developed to be a simple software to acquire data from microphone channel, plot and save data.
 The main use is to provide an acquisition software for Ruchardt's method in Physics Laboratory at Sao Carlos Institute of Physics - University of Sao Paulo.

 ## Authors